 This is why the last point we mentioned (getting away from them and living well) is by far the most important one, both to irritate the narcissist but also for your own well being long term.
 You need to be strategic in the battles you pick, and understand where you are at in terms of your own weaknesses and vulnerabilities.

 Getting into a prolonged battle of wills where you are pushing each others buttons is not advised.
 These people need to to be removed from your life as soon as possible.
+Stay around these people too long and they’ll even end up passing on some of their narcissistic traits to you as well.
 Dropping them cold and moving is the best way to annoy them but protect yourself as well.